Noemie-Ribaillier/emojifier/README.md

 ## References
 This script is coming from the Deep Learning Specialization course.
-I enriched it to tis new version.
+I enriched it to this new version.